 - That the person is not disqualified under Section 304.003; and

 - They are any appointed public probate administrator.

 I have a will that was created in another state.
 Will it work in Texas?

 The answer here is maybe.
 There are several factors to consider, such as how is the property titled, other life changes, age of your documents.
-It is best to schedule a free consultation with one of our attorneys to review your documents to make sure your documents meet your needs.
+It is best to schedule an initial consultation with one of our attorneys to review your documents to make sure your documents meet your needs.

 I was told I should have a trust, do I need one?

 There are several types of Trusts.
 Nearly every plan we put together has some type of trust involved.
 At its most basic level, a trust is simply a relationship between a Trustee and a Beneficiary.
 The Trustee is the person in charge of managing the assets held in Trust and the Beneficiary is the person who should benefit from the assets held in Trust.
 Trusts are a great tool for protecting assets from creditors and predators.
 Some trusts offer more protection than others.
 The most common trust form is the Testamentary Trust, which is created by your will.
 Its purpose is to offer protection to you beneficiaries so they don’t lose the assets to creditors and predators.
 Every person should consider having a trust as part of their overall estate plan.

 Once I create a will, how hard is it to change it?

 Creating or modifying a will is not a difficult process.
 However, keep in mind that every change to a will must be completed in the same manner as it was originally created.
 This means that it should be typed, signed, witnessed by at least two persons and notarized.